-SKY Blue’s Copyright: NZ Purebred with the genetics of Kiko Performance Royalty.
+SKY Blue’s Copyright: 2008-2018 NZ Purebred - the genetics of Kiko performance royalty.
+The performances that made him legendary.

 "Blue's Copyright".
 Pictured on pasture only.
 Size, type, conformation, spring of rib and very worm resistant.
 A hard forager and an effective and hard working breeder